ZeddZoul/themis/docs/github-app-setup.md

 ## Creating a New GitHub App

-If you're setting up the Themis Checker GitHub App for the first time, follow these steps:
+If you're setting up the Themis GitHub App for the first time, follow these steps:

 ### Option A: Using the Manifest (Recommended)